vboyev-MSFT/defender-docs/defender-xdr/dex-scoped-coverage.md

 - [Microsoft Defender XDR](microsoft-365-defender.md)

-Defender experts scoped coverage for XDR is for customers who wish to have Defender Experts cover only a section of their organization (e.g., specific geo, subsidiary or function) that requires SOC support or where their SOC support is limited.
+Defender experts scoped coverage for XDR is for customers who wish to have Defender Experts cover only a section of their organization (for e.g., specific geography, subsidiary, or function) that requires security operations (SOC) support or where their security support is limited.

 ## Assets to be customized